Rakesh9100/CalcDiverse/Calculators/Geodesic-Distance-Calculator/README.md

-# <p align="center">Geometric Progression Calculator</p>
+# <p align="center">Geodesic Distance Calculator</p>

 ## Description :-

-Description: Calculate the geodesic distance between two points on an ellipsoid.
+Calculates the geodesic distance between two points on an ellipsoid.
 Inputs: Coordinates of the two points (latitude and longitude).
 Outputs: Geodesic distance, path on the ellipsoid.